Image

 At Lafayette Process Servers LLC, we hold our team to the highest ethical standards.
 Therefore, our policy is clear: our focus is on completing service in person.
 We only make phone calls in those rare instances where it is the most efficient and professional way to arrange a successful serve.
 Every communication is respectful, transparent, and compliant with the law.

-Ultimately, if you are ever unsure about a call you’ve received, hang up and contact the law firm or the Clerk of Court in your parish directly to verify the information.
+Ultimately, if you are ever unsure about a call you’ve received, hang up and contact the law firm.
+Alternatively, reach out to the Clerk of Court in your parish directly.
+Verify the information this way.

 ⚠️ Disclaimer